utlive/live_python_qa/README.md

-# live_python_qa
+# LIVE Python QA

-Repository for Python releases of IQA and VQA algorithms.
+This repository contains official Python releases of popular IQA and VQA algorithms developed at LIVE.